Moving to Australia from Spain

 Restricted/Dutiable/prohibited Items for importing in Australia

 The following items cannot be imported in Australia, or cannot be included in the container or air shipment.
 On alcohol services tax applies.
 Note that this list is not complete, and should only be used as a rough guide.
+You can find more information regarding importing your move into Australia on this website.

 - Customs duties plus goods and services tax (GST) will apply to alcohol imported into Australia.